ploutarchos1980/currencycalc/README.md

 $ npm run dev
 ```

+Restart the Apache Server and then visit the web location "http://locahost"

+**That was it.
+Congratulation!**

 If everything went OK, you should be able to see the main page as well.

 ![This is an image](screenshot.jpg)